 Should I just drop off my donation?

-We ask that you call the Jennifer Toelle, Registrar, at 785-309-5776 or email at email@example.com first to discuss your donation and to make an appointment.
-The curator will make an initial determination of whether or not your donation is appropriate for our collections and interview you for the object’s use history.
+We ask that you call the Jennifer Toelle, Curator of Collections, at 785-309-5776 or email at email@example.com first to discuss your donation and to make an appointment.
+She will make an initial determination of whether or not your donation is appropriate for our collections and interview you for the object’s use history.
 The use history is a very important part of the donation.
 If she decides that the Museum is not interested, staff can advise you about other museums, which might be interested.

 What will the Museum do with my donation once it is accepted?